 Applying for Canada’s eTA is relatively simple.
 To complete the online form, you will need:

 - a valid passport from a visa-exempted country,

-- a credit card (in order to pay the $7 CAD fee), and
+- a credit or debit card (in order to pay the $7 CAD fee), and

 - a valid email address.